donovancham/sitcoin/docgen/docs/NFTMarket.md

 ### Return Values:

-- Number of items on the market
+- `Number`: of items on the market

 ## getAllMarketItems